aftwasiq/aftwasiq.github.io/_posts/2026-05-27-Running-Scrutiny-with-RTEMS.md

 ## Getting started
 We will setup UART through the termios layer that RTEMS provides (since it is a POSIX-compliant OS).

-For my current demo, I initalized buffers with the size of 248 bytes, for flexible testing.
+For my current demo, I initialized buffers with the size of 248 bytes, for flexible testing.
 I am using the C wrapper provided by Scrutiny.

-We'll need to open UART2 via the open() system call (not UART1, the reason is because UART1 is used by the operating system, and ideally we do not want to supress the console):
+We'll need to open UART2 via the open() system call (not UART1, the reason is because UART1 is used by the operating system, and ideally we do not want to suppress the console):

 ```
 int32_t UART2 = open( "/dev/console_b", O_RDWR | O_NONBLOCK | O_NOCTTY );
 ```
 *This example assumes the leon3 BSP.
 Open "/dev/console_b" with the name of the UART stream your BSP provides if it is different.
 On real hardware (STM32F4 example), you'd use `dev/ttyS1`.*

 Disclaimer: As I said, if you are using QEMU which this post entails, you may not be able to open a second UART.
 Some chips that are emulated by QEMU only provide one UART.
-In this case, purely for testing reasons, you will need to supress the console in order to let Scrutiny handshake with the firmware.
+In this case, purely for testing reasons, you will need to suppress the console in order to let Scrutiny handshake with the firmware.
 Using this approach on real hardware is dangerous, it should only be used for testing and integration efforts, which I am pursuing right now.
-In order to supress the console, you'll need to enter raw mode.
-You will also need to supress the tmacros defines and functions if this is a test file
+In order to suppress the console, you'll need to enter raw mode.
+You will also need to suppress the tmacros defines and functions if this is a test file

 Back on track with the UART transport.
 Now that we've opened UART, we'll need to hook it up to Scrutiny and initalize the MainHandler & ConfigHandler.